lrc-se/aoc-2020/README.md

 ### Day 25

-Easily solved with a simple key cache.
-Nice reindeer!
+~~Easily solved with a simple key cache.~~ *Skipped the cache and just fed the previous value directly into the next iteration instead.* Nice reindeer!